 You will have a view of a clear grassland field, which is used by people from nearby valleys as summer grazing.

 You can hit Gaikharka another one and a half hours of drop through soggy forests.
 Here you will have beautiful views of grassy terraces and scattered fields.

 After having breakfast, you will head towards the beautiful settlement of Puiyan.
 It is a lovely tea house settlement that sits at the bottom of a soaring hill.
-Puiyan is a popular overnight stop on the way to Mera Peak for trekkers and climbers.
+Puiyan is a popular overnight stop on the way to Mera Peak climbing and trekking.